 All pupils at Lord Deramore's receive 'quality first teaching'.
-This means that a range of teaching styles and approaches are used and that learning objectives are matched to individual needs.
+This means that a range of adaptive teaching styles and approaches are used and that learning objectives are matched to individual needs.
 Children have access to different types of support in lessons, and often work in small groups or one to one with a teacher or teaching assistant.

-In addition, individual staff may attend training sessions to develop their understanding of particular learning difficulties/disabilities such as Dyslexia or Autistic Spectrum Condition.
-They will receive guidance from our SENDCo and SEN teacher to enable them to tailor their teaching to the specific individual needs of the child concerned.
-At Lord Deramore's we believe that a diagnostic label is only a starting point for planning support and we always view the child as an individual with their own particular learning style and needs.
+In addition, individual staff may attend training sessions to develop their understanding of particular learning difficulties or disabilities such as Dyslexia or Autistic Spectrum Condition.
+They receive guidance from our SENDCo and SEND adviser to enable them to tailor their teaching to the specific individual needs of the child concerned.
+Staff are also given guidance around attachment friendly support for those whose emotional needs relate to early loss and trauma.
+At Lord Deramore's we believe in meeting the presenting needs of the child rather than relying on a diagnostic label.
+When planning support, and we always view the child as an individual with their own particular learning style and needs.